lacchain/besu-pro-testnet/README.md

 * Below you will find instructions for the deployment of nodes using Ansible.
 This implies that it will be executed from a local machine on a remote server.
 The local machine and the remote server will communicate via ssh.

 * The installation with ansible provided is compatible with **Ubuntu 18.04** and **Centos7**.
-If you want to deploy your node in a different operative system, you can go to the (documentation for Generic Onboarding)[https://github.com/lacchain/besu-network/blob/master/GENERIC_ONBOARDING.md].
+If you want to deploy your node in a different operative system, you can go to the [documentation for Generic Onboarding](https://github.com/lacchain/besu-network/blob/master/GENERIC_ONBOARDING.md).

 ## Minimum System Requirements